 - The details of the bank account you wish to use to pay your bills.

-- Your Unified Supply Point Code (CUPS) which is an alphanumeric code beginning with ES that can be found on your electricity bills or paperwork.
+- Your Unified Supply Point Code (CUPS), which is an alphanumeric code on your electricity bills.

 - Your electricity installation certificate, which all households must have to show that their electricity supply is safe and above board.

 Spanish electricity tariffs

 When shopping for a supplier, you can check the many tariffs that are offered by electricity suppliers in Spain.
 The Spanish market includes both a regulated tariff (PVPC) and many tariffs available on the free market to suit different consumer types.
 See our guide to energy costs in Spain for more information and links to tariff comparison sites.